panther-labs/panther/docs/gitbook/policies/scanning/README.md

 When adding a new AWS account for infrastructure monitoring, Panther first conducts a baseline scan and models resources in your account.

-Resource changes are tracked in real-time and scans run daily on your account to ensure the most consistent state possible.
+Scans run daily on your account to ensure the most consistent state possible.
+This works by using an assumable IAM Role with ReadOnly permissions.

-This functionality is enabled by creating a [ReadOnly Scan IAM Role](https://docs.aws.amazon.com/general/latest/gr/aws-security-audit-guide.html) and collecting CloudTrail or [AWS CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) for stream real-time responses.
+Resources can also be tracked in real-time using CloudTrail or [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html).

 ### Diagram